veres-one/docs.veres.one/docs/why.md

 ## Non-speculative

-Unlike many other blockchain networks Veres One does not use a scarce network token.
+Unlike many other blockchain networks, Veres One does not use a scarce network token.
 This removes price volatility as well as regulatory risk.

-The lack of a cryptocurrency, eliminates currency speculation and ensures predictable long term operational costs.
-Excluding a scarce digital asset as part of the core design is key to ensuring the network continues to be what it is intended to be, a long-lived and economical public utility for Web identity.
+The lack of a cryptocurrency eliminates currency speculation and ensures predictable long-term operational costs.
+Excluding a scarce digital asset as part of the core design is key to ensuring the network continues to be a long-lived and economical public utility for Web identity.

 ## Good Governance

 All blockchains have governance, whether implicit or explicit.
-The ability to change the code may reside with miners, a handful of developers, or with those that hold tokens(one token one vote).
+The ability to modify code may reside with miners, a handful of developers, or with those who hold tokens (one token, one vote).

 The Veres One Project has opted to craft governance that is suitable for governing a global public utility.
-To this end, the Veres One Project is a mission-driven corporation managed by a Board of Governors that are not financially tied to any other entities in the network, including Accelerators or the Maintainer.
+To this end, the Veres One Project is a mission-driven corporation managed by a Board of Governors that is not financially tied to any other entities in the network, including Accelerators or the Maintainer.
 The Board of Governors is also diverse in geography, gender, and vocational background.
-Read more about the [Board of Governors](/network/governors/) and Veres One [Governance](/network/governance/)
+Read more about the [Board of Governors](/network/governors/) and Veres One [Governance](/network/governance/).